Housing Preferences

 ## Other Business

-The board approved a justice court amnesty program offering a 50% discount on unpaid parking and traffic tickets from 2018 to 2024.
-Healy said there are approximately 3,000 outstanding tickets from that period.
-The program runs June through August and is administered at no cost to the village. {{quote:2420}}
+The board approved a justice court amnesty program offering a 50% discount on outstanding fines and penalties from tickets issued between January 1, 2018, and March 31, 2024.
+The program runs June 1 through August 31, 2026, and is administered by Fundamental Business Service Inc. at no cost to the village.

 Coverage of the Board Of Trustees meeting on 2026-04-08,